 Queensland Seniors One Stop Shop

-A few of the things you can do online include;
+A few of the things you can do online include:

-- Apply for a Seniors Card
+- applying for a Seniors Card

-- Search for discounts
+- searching for discounts

-- Renew your vehicle or boat registration
+- renewing your vehicle or boat registration

-- Public transport MyTranslink app
+- the public transport MyTranslink app

-- Manage affairs following a death
+- managing affairs following a death.

 Seniors Enquiry Line